Code Of Ethics

 Commission members should also be aware of the following prohibitions:

 - No ticket or share in any lottery game shall be purchased by, and no prize shall be paid to, a member of the Commission, the Director, or employee of the Commission, or to any spouse, parent, or child living in the same household as a person disqualified by this subsection.
 N.C.G.S.
 18C-132 (i).

 For a period of two (2) years following the expiration of his or her tenure, Commission members are prohibited from the following:

 - Representing any vendor or lottery retailer before the Commission or Lottery staff;

-- Participating in a contract or agreement with the NCEL in a managerial, entrepreneurial, or consulting capacity;
+- Participating in a contract or agreement with the NC Lottery in a managerial, entrepreneurial, or consulting capacity;

-- Knowingly making, with the intent to influence, any communication to or appearance before any outside entity in connection with a particular matter in which the NCEL has a direct and substantial interest.
+- Knowingly making, with the intent to influence, any communication to or appearance before any outside entity in connection with a particular matter in which the NC Lottery has a direct and substantial interest.